tax and super

 1. If you’re on a lower income: If you earn $37,000 or less per year, any tax you pay on your super contributions may be returned to you through the low-income super tax offset (LISTO).
 If you’re eligible for LISTO, the Government will add the payment into your account automatically.
 You don’t have to do anything to claim the offset.

-2. If you’re on a higher income: You could be taxed more than 15% if your income and super contributions combined are more than $250,000 per year.
+2. If you’re on a higher income: You will be taxed an extra 15% if your income and super concessional contributions combined are more than $250,000 per year.

 You can find out about all the exceptions to the way before-tax contributions are taxed in the How super is taxed booklet (pdf).